 That concludes this overview of the financial and personal history of Curious Expedition.
+Is indie game development profitable?
+As you have seen by now, it was for us and for this game.
 Did we get rich by creating a game?
 Not at all, if you add up all the store rev shares, tax and production costs and the fact that we’re putting in all of the profit to allow us to build a company that we love working at and that is able to hopefully do much more cool stuff in the future.
 That is more than we can ask for and all thanks to all the players that supported us throughout the years.

-Whether you’re an indie dev yourself, contemplating entering the market or an interested player, I hope you found this article useful.
+Whether you’re an indie dev yourself, contemplating entering the market or an interested player, I hope you found this video game case study useful.
 I remember how I searched for any concrete financial numbers while getting started.
 This article is our way of adding back to that pool of knowledge and thanking all the devs who were willing to share their data.
 I hope you find this information as interesting or even inspiring as I did when starting out.